broofa/joos/README.md

     var MyClass = joos.createClass({

-      // Define a class variable, "MyClass.SOME_CONSTANT"
+      // Define MyClass.SOME_CONSTANT
       $SOME_CONSTANT: 'a value',

-      // Define a class method, "MyClass.find"
+      // Define , MyClass.find()
       $find: function() {
-        // (code goes here)
+        // this == MyClass
       }

       // Define a static initializer method.
-This method is called once, immediately
+This method is called once,
-      // after the class is created.
-      initialize$: function() {
+      // immediately after the class is created. initialize$: function() {
-        // (code goes here)
+        // Invoked once MyClass is ready for use
+        // this == MyClass
       },

-      // Define initializer.
-This is invoked automatically during new object
-      // creation (e.g. "new MyClass()" will call this)
+      // MyClass instance initializer.
       initialize: function() {
-        // (code goes here)
+        // Invoked as part of each "new MyClass()" call
+        // this == the new MyClass instance
       },

+      // Define a setter method for this.something property
+      // E.g. "this.something = 123"
+      set$something: function(val) {
+        this._something = val;
+      },

-      // Define a getter for the 'this.something' property get$something: function() {
+      // Define a getter method for this.something property
+      // E.g. "this.something == 123"
+      get$something: function() {
         return this._something;
       },

-      // Define a setter for the 'this.something' property set$something: function(val) {
-        this._something = val;
-      },

       // Define this.doSomething() method, and tell joos to bind it to each
-      // object instance
+      // object instance.
+      // E.g.:
+      //      var x = foo.doSomething;
+      //      x();  // Calls 'x' with this == foo
       bind$doSomething: function() {
-        // (code goes here)
-      }
+        // this == MyClass instance, regardless of how this method is invoked }
     });